-AnnaMarie Barba is the director of Summer House, a memory care unit within Walnut Village continuing care retirement community in Anaheim, California.
-She has worked with Alzheimer’s and dementia patients for many years and in various senior living settings, but she is always looking for new techniques to calm patients’ minds and redirect their attention during times of anxiety, agitation or aggression.
+AnnaMarie Barba, the director of Summer House, a memory care unit within Walnut Village continuing care retirement community in Anaheim, Calif., has worked with Alzheimer’s and dementia patients for many years and in various senior living settings.
+She is always looking for new techniques to calm patients’ minds and redirect their attention during times of stress.

-Attempting to complete daily activities can be difficult enough for Alzheimer’s and dementia patients.
-When it comes to learning a completely new skill, the challenge can result in extreme frustration.
+Attempting to complete daily activities can be difficult enough for dementia patients.
+When it comes to adapting to an entirely new environment, the challenge can result in extreme frustration.
 “For those suffering from cognitive impairment, learning new things can be over-stimulating, creating stress and agitation,” Barba explains.
-“I started thinking, why not use something that’s familiar to them?
-Something that has personal meaning or that they’ve enjoyed in the past as a way to help them adjust?”
+“I started thinking, why not use something that’s familiar to them to help redirect?
+Perhaps something that has personal meaning or that they’ve enjoyed in the past as a way to help them adjust?”

 Barba initially relied on this concept to develop and implent a redirection strategy to help seniors make the adjustment to her facility, however the practice has proven to be effective in reducing dementia-related behaviors over the long term.
 Any time a resident at Summer House is irritated or anxious, Barba uses redirection and relearning techniques to focus their attention on familiar activities or tasks that the person used to enjoy in the past.
-Re-directing has proven to be an effective technique that does seem to have a soothing, therapeutic effect.

 Recreating Familiar Surroundings Assists in Redirection

-As part of the re-learning activities, Summer House has created immersive “life skill stations” in the community.
+To formally implement redirection techniques, Summer House created immersive “life skill stations” in the community.
 These areas are set up with props to look like a baby nursery, an office space, a workshop and other classic settings that residents may have frequented throughout their lives.
 Each simulated environment serves as a visual reminder of past roles, careers and life events.
 For example, the baby station has a crib with dolls, a stroller, a rocking chair and other items commonly found in a nursery.
 By gently being guided to this life skills station when agitated, a resident may suddenly remember her role as a mother.
 She may sit in the rocker and begin a conversation about raising her children.
 Redirecting the mind by focusing on familiar surroundings brings back memories of happier times and often stops fretful behaviors.